 Fees / Cost of living

 Relative to average living costs and annual income, fees charged by ISO 901 consultants in India and Southeast Asia are generally far lower than those levied by their counterparts in Europe and North America.
-QMS consultants are hence a more affordable option than in the West, and small or medium-sized companies feel less incentive to implement ISO 9001 in-house.
+QMS consultants are hence a more affordable option than in the West, and small or medium-sized companies feel less incentive to implement 9001 in-house.

 Cautiousness / Reserve

 Many small business owners in South and Southeast Asia are often cautious in outlook and surprisingly resistant to change and /or innovation.
-If a small business owner's peers or competitors have successfully implemented an ISO 9001 Quality Management System with the help of an external consultant, it is highly likely he will do the same, and in many cases will even hire the same consultant.
+If a small business owner's peers or competitors have successfully implemented a 9001 Quality Management System with the help of an external consultant, it is highly likely he will do the same, and in many cases will even hire the same consultant.

 The problem with template kits and other solutions designed to facilitate in-house implementation is that they are seldom (if ever) available in languages other than American or British English.
 In many Southeast Asian countries this makes them an undesirable and potentially risky option; in nations where English proficiency levels are low, template kits are simply not viable at all.